AsyncHttpClient/async-http-client/MIGRATION.md

   * `allowSslConnectionPool` becomes `allowPoolingSslConnections`
   * `connectionTimeout` becomes `connectTimeout`
   * `compressionEnabled` becomes `compressionEnforced` (default true) so it's always enabled and can honor user defined Accept-Encoding
+  * `requestCompressionLevel` was dropped, as it wasn't working
+  * `SSLEngineFactory` was moved to Netty config as only Netty honors it
   * `useRawUrl` becomes `disableUrlEncodingForBoundedRequests`, as it's only honored by bound requests
   * `getAllowPoolingConnection` becomes `isAllowPoolingConnection`
 * Drop `PerRequestConfig`. `requestTimeOut` and `proxy` can now be directly set on the request.